michalmaksymow/project-euler/README.md

 ----

-Copyright � 2020 Michal Maksymow.
+Copyright &copy; 2020 Michal Maksymow.
 All rights reserved.
 No warranty.

 This code is provided for reference only.
 You may republish any of this code verbatim with author and URL info intact.